UKPLab/sentence-transformers/docs/quickstart.md

 ```

-With `SentenceTransformer('paraphrase-distilroberta-base-v1')` we define which sentence transformer model we like to load.
-In this example, we load *paraphrase-distilroberta-base-v1*, which is a DistilBERT-base-uncased model fine tuned on a large dataset of paraphrase sentences.
+With `SentenceTransformer('paraphrase-MiniLM-L6-v2')` we define which sentence transformer model we like to load.
+In this example, we load *paraphrase-MiniLM-L6-v2*, which is a MiniLM model fine tuned on a large dataset of paraphrase sentences.

 BERT (and other transformer networks) output for each token in our input text an embedding.
-In order to create a fixed-sized sentence embedding out of this, the model applies mean pooling, i.e., the output embeddings for all tokens are averaged to yield a 768-dimensional vector.
+In order to create a fixed-sized sentence embedding out of this, the model applies mean pooling, i.e., the output embeddings for all tokens are averaged to yield a fixed-sized vector.

 ## Comparing Sentence Similarities